Air Force Nuclear Weapons Center

 The Air Force Nuclear Weapons Center (AFNWC) is a USAF Named Unit, assigned to the Air Force Materiel Command at Kirtland Air Force Base, New Mexico.
 The AFNWC operates at the Center level of the AFMC.
-It is currently under the command of Major General John P. Newberry.
+It is currently under the command of Brigadier General William S. Rogers.

 Overview

-Established on March 31, 2006, the Air Force Nuclear Weapons Center (AFNWC) is Air Force Materiel Command’s (AFMC) center of expertise for nuclear weapon systems.
+Established on 31 March 2006, the Air Force Nuclear Weapons Center (AFNWC) is Air Force Materiel Command's (AFMC) center of expertise for nuclear weapon systems.
 The AFNWC is the single AFMC voice for integrating nuclear weapon systems requirements and nuclear weapon system resource management.